Esri/storymap-tour/README.md

   - Force a webmap layer to be used as the tour data source
   - Optional zoom level to be applied for the story points following introduction
  * app/maptour-config.js
+  - Embed mode (remove the header)
   - Header, picture panel and carousel colors
   - Header logo image, link and social button configuration
   - Map popup colors
+  - Locate button
   - Map markers icons sets
   - Data fields election rules
   - Data import from online service
   - Portal and proxy URLs
  * app/commonConfig.js
   - Bing map key
-  - Geometry and geocode service URLs
+  - Geometry and geocode services URLs

 ### Which web map layer will be used?
 The application will use the web map **upper visible point feature layer**.